BoedayaID/boedayaapicloud/README.md

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

 ## Cloud
-Creating database using Cloud SQL in Google Cloud Platform, for storing data about indonesian culture Deploying Laravel Backend using App Engine for connecting Cloud SQL with Android
+-Creating database using Cloud SQL in Google Cloud Platform, for storing data about indonesian culture -Deploying Laravel Backend / API using App Engine for connecting Cloud SQL with Android